-The SID Committee also defines issuers excluded due to their involvement in certain activities (sector exclusions), as well as the relevant investment scope.
-Compliance with these exclusions is ensured as part of investment risk control, based on data provided by independent specialized non-financial agencies.
-Alerts are issued daily depending on the investments concerned.
+The SID Committee also defines the issuers excluded because of their involvement in certain activities (sector exclusions), as well as the investment scope concerned.
+Compliance with these exclusions is monitored as part of the investment risk control process, on the basis of data supplied by specialised independent non-financial agencies.
+Alerts are issued daily for the investments concerned.